ephes/django-cast/README.md

 ## Roadmap

 Although switching to Wagtail was a big step, there is still a lot to do.
 Things that are on the roadmap:

 - Improve the documentation
 - Code blocks for the Wagtail page editor
 - Design improvements for the default theme (it's still bootstrap 4 atm)

+## Contributing

+If you'd like to contribute, please read [our contributing docs](https://django-cast.readthedocs.io/en/develop/contributing).